11 Common Pieces of Retirement Advice That Too Many People Ignore

 Your savings and retirement goals should reflect prices post-retirement, just as Social Security income is adjusted to the cost of living.

 Soaring inflation rates in 2022 reminded consumers just how quickly and significantly prices can rise.
-Use the BLS CPI inflation calculator to help you see how inflation has impacted prices over time and help you estimate how much more you should save.
+The Bureau of Labor Statistics' CPI inflation calculator can help you see how inflation has impacted prices over time and estimate how much more you should save.

 Keep track of your investments